 So now we know that a black Lab must be KKBb (heterozygous black, liver carrier) or KKBB (homozygous black).
 Because all Labs are KK, we can actually ignore the K locus when we're calculating breeding results.
 This is why the original example above is partly right in just looking at the B locus, but in failing to mention the K locus at all, it is misleading.
 It gives the impression that Bb/BB is automatically solid black and bb is automatically solid liver, which is only right in Labradors because of the K locus, and doesn't work in most other breeds, which aren't always KK.
 A better way to think of it is that a bb dog is always liver pigmented (i.e. has a liver nose), and and a Bb/BB dog is not liver.
 Most non-liver dogs will have black pigment.

-Now let's complicate things more by adding the E locus to our calculations.
-There are five alleles on the E locus, but as two are breed-specific we'll just focus on the main three - E (normal expression of whatever other genes the dog has; in other words, E doesn't have any effect), Em (adds a black mask to whatever pattern the dog has), and e (stops the dog from being able to produce eumelanin in the coat, so any black or liver hairs will become red or tan).
+Now let's complicate things even more by adding the E locus to our calculations.
+There are quite a few alleles on the E locus, but we'll just focus on the two that are present in Labradors - E (normal expression of whatever other genes the dog has; in other words, E doesn't have any effect) and e (stops the dog from being able to produce eumelanin in the coat, so any black or liver hairs will become red or tan).
 Yellow Labradors are ee on the E locus.
 They are, in effect, solid black or liver dogs that can't produce black or liver hairs and so produce yellow hairs instead.
 This allele is called recessive red.
 Two copies are needed for a dog to express it.
 All non-yellow Labradors are Ee (yellow carrier, can have yellow pups) or EE (not yellow carrier, cannot produce yellow pups).
-Labradors do not carry the Em gene as far as we know, although if they did carry it it wouldn't be possible to tell, because the mask would match the base colour on a black or liver Lab and cannot appear on a yellow.
-There are no colours in the Labrador which a black mask would be visible on.
-It is relatively safe to assume, however, that Labs don't carry this gene.

 BBEE - black